Ferromagnetic fragmented state in the pyrochlore Ho$_2$Ru$_2$O$_7$

-At fixed temperature, the imaginary part of the {\it ac} susceptibility, $\chi"(\omega)$ (See Fig. \ref{fig_Xac}), is characterized by two peaks, present over the whole temperature range, corresponding to a rapid and a slow process.
+A large Zero Field Cooled - Field Cooled (ZFC-FC) irreversibility develops in the magnetization below the transition, indicating the presence of significant energy barriers. {\it Ac} susceptibility measurements as a function of temperature show the presence of frequency dependent dynamic behaviour, which persists below the transition.
+At fixed temperature, the imaginary part of the {\it ac} susceptibility, $\chi"(f)$ (See Fig. \ref{fig_Xac}), is characterized by two peaks, present over the whole temperature range, corresponding to a rapid and a slow process.
 This signal is reminiscent of that for \HTO\ \cite{Wang2021,Morineau2024}, and the persistence of well defined dynamic behaviour below the ordering temperature calls to mind experiments on \HIO\ \cite{Lefrancois2017}.
 The two time scales can be extracted from our susceptibility data from a generalized Debye analysis \cite{supmat} (see Fig. \ref{fig_Xac}b).
 The relative amplitudes of the two processes vary with temperature.
 Above the transition, the dominant fast process approaches an Arhenius law with an energy of about 6 K, close to the value of the monopole chemical potential in \HTO, $-\mu=5.8$~K \cite{Castelnovo2008,Jaubert2011}.
 This suggests relaxation via the dynamics of deconfined monopoles.
 At the transition the amplitudes are equal and the transition signifies a change in the dominant relaxation process.
 Below the transition the prevailing slow process evolves towards a characteristic energy scale of 15~K. These persistent and sizeable dynamics at low temperature point to an unconventional ordered state with well-defined excitations.

+The sharp specific heat peak, domains of modest size, rounded step function for the ordered moment and changing dynamics through the transition are reminiscent of a rounded first order transition, the rapid fall in entropy through the transition being the vestige of a latent heat.
+The transition could still be second order but with an extremely narrow critical region.
+It is clearly correlated with the suppression of monopoles, so that the resulting topological constraints could lead to an unconventional topological transition \cite{Jaubert2010}.